AnuragNtl/testproj/proj/Ticket_Breakdown.md

     foreign key (agent_id) references agents(id) );

 ```
+- There will be an additional handling which registers/signs in an agent into a facility when a shift is created.
+- A new entry will be created in this table, whenever an agent signs up in a facility.

 #### Ticket #2 Changes after fetching facilities + Unit tests:
 - After the `getShiftsByFacility()` call is made, we create and call another function `getAgentsInfoByFacility()`.
 `getAgentsInfoByFacility(id)`